areejhum/Python-CitySchools-Project/README.md

 ### Python-CitySchools-project

+ About
- In this capacity, you'll be helping the  school board and mayor make strategic decisions regarding future school budgets and priorities.
-As a first task, you've been asked to analyze the district-wide standardized test results.
+In this project, the data has been aggregated and shown as obvious trends in school performance.
+Then, tried helped to make the school board and mayor make strategic decisions regarding future school budgets and priorities.
+Then, made a report including the summary district.
+As a first task, school dataset've analyzed the district-wide standardized test results.
 You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your responsibility is to aggregate the data to and showcase obvious trends in school performance.
+The main  responsibility is to calcolatee the data to find answers of plenty of questions, and showcase a worthy trends in school performance.

-Your final report should include each of the following:
+The final report nclude each of the following:

 ### District Summary

-* Create a high level snapshot (in table form) of the district's key metrics, including:
+The district's key metrics, including:
   * Total Schools
   * Total Students
   * Total Budget